ImageMagick/Usage-Markdown/filter/index.md

 ### Aliasing and Moiré Effects {#aliasing}

 Aliasing effects are generally seen as the production of 'staircase' like effects along edges of images.
-Often this is caused either by raw sampling of the image such as using "`-sample`", or overly sharpening of the image during resizing.
+Often this is caused either by raw sampling of the image such as using "`-sample`", or over-sharpening of the image during resizing.
 A staircasing effect is most noticeable in strong magnification of images, though is rarely seen in IM.

 However, aliasing also has other effects, in particular large scale Moiré patterns appearing in images containing some type of pixel level pattern.